nushell/nushell.github.io/book/installation.md

 ### macOS

-Using [Homebrew](https://brew.sh/), you will need to install the "openssl" and "cmake" using:
+Using [Homebrew](https://brew.sh/), you will need to install "openssl" and "cmake" using:

 <<< @/snippets/installation/macos_deps.sh